Browsing: Absa Group

 transition finance

-• Transition finance is the funding that is dedicated towards decarbonising hard-to-abate and emissions-intensive sectors, such as steel and cement manufacturing.
+• Transition finance is funding dedicated to decarbonizing hard-to-abate and emissions-intensive sectors, such as steel and cement manufacturing.

-• Companies in these sectors must prepare for an orderly transition, as failure to act will bring immense risk in a decarbonising world economy.
+• Companies in these sectors must prepare for an orderly transition, as failure to act will bring immense risk in a decarbonizing world economy.

 • Nurturing a thriving transition finance market is critical to mitigating systemic economic and financial risks.

-The transition finance market provides a unique opportunity for Africa to leapfrog to low-carbon technologies and business models in a way that both addresses climate risks and enhances the continent’s global competitiveness.
+The transition finance market provides a unique opportunity for Africa to leapfrog to low-carbon technologies and business models, which will address climate risks and enhance the continent’s global competitiveness.

-Transition finance, though lacking a universal definition, refers to funding that is dedicated towards decarbonising hard-to-abate and emissions-intensive sectors, such as steel and cement manufacturing.
+Though lacking a universal definition, transition finance refers to funding dedicated to decarbonizing hard-to-abate and emissions-intensive sectors, such as steel and cement manufacturing.

-It is key to overcoming financial barriers to sustainability in the industries that are essential for economic development yet are major contributors to greenhouse gas emissions.
-Companies in these sectors must prepare for an orderly …
+It is key to overcoming financial barriers to sustainability in the industries essential for economic development yet major contributors to greenhouse gas emissions.
+Companies in these sectors must prepare for an orderly transition, as failure to act will bring immense risk in a …

 After dropping Barclays tag, Absa digs in big money to hold on Africa